 2.6 Method of Sample Collection and Investigation

 The sum total of 500 stool samples were collected from twenty five selected public primary schools, Plateau Central Senatorial District.
 The study was carried out from December, 2023 - March, 2024 (for dry season) and June to August (for rainy season).
 Simple random sampling technique was used to select the schools (5 schools per L.G.A; 25 schools per 5 L.G.As) and pupils to be sampled.
 Clean stool containers with cover and consent forms were given to pupils to collect stool samples and return the next morning with name, age and sex inscribed on the stool containers.
-Pupils were instructed on how to collect small quantities of their stool into the container using a wooden applicator stick attached to the sample container to avoid contamination of feaces with Urine or any other contaminants.
+Pupils were instructed on how to collect small quantities of their stool into the container using a wooden applicator stick attached to the sample container to avoid contamination of feaces with urine or any other contaminants.
 Collected fecal samples were immediately preserved with 2ml 10% formalin.
 All collected samples were transported in cooler bags to Standard Medical laboratory Pankshin within 2hrs of collection for analysis.

 Table 2.1: Schools for sample collection